carolisteia/greek-paGAN/notebooks/DETAILED_PROJECT_REPORT.md

 3. **Training**
        - The model is trained using different parameters.
        - The model's performance is assessed using an occlusion technique commonly used in computer vision.

-4. **Results**

-    The model achieved reasonable classification accuracy but faced challenges due to the complex nature of ancient script characters.
-    The generated heatmaps provided insights into the discriminative features used by the model for character classification.
-    Future work should focus on refining the model architecture and exploring larger datasets to improve classification performance.

 ## Greek Pagan Notebook